There’s no doubt that using tobacco is bad for you.

 In the 1940s, it meant avoiding alcohol and firearms.

-Now, it might mean avoiding companies that work in nuclear materials, tobacco, or fossil fuels.
+Now, it could mean avoiding companies that work in nuclear materials, tobacco, or fossil fuels.

 SRI investing doesn’t have a specific definition.
 It changes based on each person’s personal ethics, which is why many become frustrated with the term.

-You might consider yourself to be an ethical investor because you’re investing in renewable energy.
-But your friend might disagree because you’re also investing in Apple.
+You may consider yourself to be an ethical investor because you’re investing in renewable energy.
+But your friend may disagree because you’re also investing in Apple.
 And Apple has had problems with suicide in its Chinese factory (Foxconn), where most of Apple's products are created.

 Even though the definition changes from person to person, SRI investing is a growing trend.
 So much so that there are many funds, ETFs, and stocks that screen for characteristics of SRI investing.
 They try to find companies with a solid environmental track record and good work practices for employees while avoiding companies that work in firearms, drug trade, alcohol, tobacco, and pornography — to name a few.